 Rub a little oil on your hands and take a little of the mixture at a time, about the size of a golf ball or larger, and shape into 1/3 to 1/2 inch thick disks.
 Repeat until all the patties are shaped.
 The mixture will be moist, don't worry about that.

 Heat oil on medium heat and fry in batches until browned on both sides.
-Total cooking time take about 4 - 5 minutes per batch depending on how thick you make them.
+Total cooking time take about 4 to 5 minutes per batch depending on how thick you make them.

 Drain on paper towels.